seinecle/nocodefunctions-web-app/README.md

-# Nocodefunctions: web app data analysis for non coders
+# Nocodefunctions: in-browser data analysis for non coders
 ## free, no registration, open source

 > Just visit https://nocodefunctions.com

 ### Goal
-The goal of nocodefunctions is to make best-in-class data analysis functions available to all.
+Nocodefunctions is a web app which makes best-in-class data analysis functions available to all.
 See [more details](https://nocodefunctions.com/blog/)

 ### 1. free
 The app is free with no limitation on usage